jimerik1/epsg_proj/docs/transform_via.md

 ## Request

 ### Example: Lon/lat seed into multi-step path
 The first CRS in `path` is geographic, so the payload uses lon/lat names.
+Hit [`/api/crs/info`](crs_info.md) if you need to confirm the CRS type before building the path.

 ```http
 POST /api/transform/via